cocos-creator/docs-3d-deprecated/en/editor/animation/animation-create.md

 ![add-component](animation-clip/add-component.png)

-Specifics about __Animation component__ parameters can be found in [Animation Component Reference](./../../engine/animation/animation-component.md) documentation.
+Specifics about __Animation component__ parameters can be found in the [Animation Component Reference](./../../engine/animation/animation-component.md) documentation.

 ## Creating and attaching animation clips